PreibischLab/STIM/README.md

      [--hidePairwiseRendering] \

 ```
-Datasets from the selected N5 `-i` will be aligned in pairs.
+Datasets from the selected N5-container `-c` will be aligned in pairs.
 Datasets and their ordering can be optionally defined using `-d`, otherwise all datasets will be used in the order as defined in the N5-container.
 The comparison range (±slices to be aligned) can be defined using `-r`, by default it is set to 2.
 Genes to be used can be specified manually using `-g`, or a specified number of genes `-n` with the highest standard deviation in the expression signal will be used.